TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     - XML does not like the '&' character, so all instances were replaced with "and"
     - CURL does not like some characters such as '/', which had to be replaced with '-'
     - Many special characters (such as those of the cyrillic variety, or those with uncommon accent markers) had to be latinized
     - The format of the souced HTML pages can change, and did in-fact change upon the second corpus compilation on Nov 15th.
 The spacing in the source code for HTML elements may change over time as was the case here.
 New features could also have been added to the website, which could change what lines are needed for data extraction.
+    - Albums with multiple sub-tracks of the same index may show the wrong track since they share indexes.
+        => To be fixed
+    - Upon compilation, the corpus may have some ratings and/or indexes set to a string (since the data is inconsistent).
+This results in a crash when using the explorer.
+These have to be manually corrected for now.

     Design Flaws:
     - Many albums are excluded for the following reasons: